 We all want students to gain a love for reading.
 That is why promoting literacy is the crux of a Love My Library Book Fair.
 Supporters are more likely to donate to an event that promotes literacy, and a reading challenge can really bring publicity to an event.

-4. Love My Library grows a home library while growing a school library!
+4. Love My Library grows a home library while helping a school library!

 What's a reading challenge without books?
 With Love My Library Book Fairs students get to pick the books they want and then gather supporters to help them get those books!

-At the same time students are gathing supporters for their book picks, the library is also raising money to spend on books.
+At the same time students are gathing supporters for their book picks, the library is also raising money.
 It is a win-win.

 All of this combined with a reading challenge make for an event students will remember and look forward to year after year.